 Well, sure, you could.
 But you probably don’t want to.
-Once you have been working with a good freelancer for a while, losing your relationship with him or her is a huge detriment to your business.
+Once you have been working with a good freelancer for a while, losing that relationship is a huge detriment to your business.
 Consider the following:

 - It takes a long time to find good freelancers.
-Reengaging the ones you know, like, and can depend on on an ongoing basis is a better use of your time than having to scour constantly for new ones.
+Reengaging the ones you know, like, and can continually depend on is a better use of your time than having to scour constantly for new ones.

 - Freelancers may never know your business as well as an employee does, but freelancers who work with you for a while do gain some institutional knowledge that can make their work an especially good fit for your business.
 Losing these people means losing this valuable knowledge.

 - The fewer freelancers you have to replace, the lower the risk that a rogue freelancer might abuse private information associated with your company, or do something that is bad for your reputation.
 It’s better to work with a smaller group of people you know you can trust than signing contracts with new acquaintances every month.

 So, maintaining engagement is the challenge.
 What’s the solution?
 Make sure that you keep your practitioners engaged.